-None of the evidence presented at the hearing changes the correctness of MIF's longstanding position.
-No factual empirical evidence was presented suggesting that products in today's marketplace which do not meet the current fluid milk product definition are in any way causing disorderly marketing conditions at this time ("MIF's philosophy toward proposed amendments to the federal order system can be simply stated.
+None of these witnesses identified any product currently in the marketplace which would be reclassified by the adoption of proposal 7 ("Proposal 7 would accomplish this without reclassifying any existing products and following established principles of form and use."
+Cryan transcript page 150 lines 16-19).
+The Milk Industry Foundation (a constituent member of the International Dairy Foods Association, as is NCI) consistently urged USDA not to hold a hearing on this topic for the very reason that there existed no evidence that any problem existed in the marketplace with the current fluid milk product definition ("MIF's philosophy toward proposed amendments to the federal order system can be simply stated.
 MIF believes that the proponents of such amendments carry the burden of coming forth with solid data and analysis demonstrating both the need for a change and that the proposed amendment will address that need.
-Anecdotal evidence or broad suppositions do not suffice.
-Yonkers Transcript pages pages 880-1).
+Anecdotal evidence or broad suppositions do not suffice."
+Yonkers transcript pages 880-1.).
+This was echoed by others. ("We believe that there is no evidence currently before the Department that would suggest that disorderly marketing is occurring."
+Shapiro transcript page 793.).